alexlyttle/asrcr-docs-example/docs/api-generation.rst

     <your-package>
     ==============

+    .. automodule:: <your-package>
+       :members:

     .. toctree::
        :caption: Submodules:

        <your-package>.<your-submodule>

-    .. automodule:: <your-package>
-       :members:

-Here, we create a TOC for any submodules in the package (you may create a separate TOC for subpackages etc.) and then follow it with ``.. automodule::`` to generate documentation for ``<your-package>/__init__.py``.
+Here, we create a TOC for any submodules in the package (you may create a separate TOC for subpackages etc.) and and precede it with ``.. automodule::`` to generate documentation for ``<your-package>/__init__.py``.